 Future modeling and field studies should address a number of issues currently not well represented in models.
-Representation of plant functional types by the current generation of regional models is largely limited to one or two types, which are insufficient to account for the diversity in tundra ecosystems.
-A particular requirement is representation of mosses, in regulating tundra thermal and hydrologic dynamics that influence carbon storage.
+Representation of plant functional types by the current generation of regional models is largely limited to one or two types, which is insufficient to account for the diversity in tundra ecosystems.
+A particular requirement is representation of mosses in regulating tundra thermal and hydrologic dynamics that influence carbon storage.
 Since tundra ecosystems are nitrogen limited, nitrogen fixation is an important process affecting changes in carbon storage.
-As yet this process is not fully understood or adequately represented by regional models.
+As yet, this process is not fully understood or adequately represented by regional models.
 Productivity of aquatic ecosystems tends to be limited more by phosphorous than nitrogen, but interaction between phosphorous and carbon dynamics are not included in the current generation of regional models.
 Topographic controls over soil moisture are generally not well represented in regional models, since models are applied at coarser spatial resolutions than the underlying topographic variability (McGuire et al. 2000a).
-Thus far only Stieglitz et al. (2000) has coupled a hydrology model of lateral flow to a carbon and nitrogen model to study the effects of climate and associated hydrologic change on carbon dynamics in the Imnavait Creek subcatchment (2.2 km2) of the Kuparuk river basin of Alaska.
+Thus far, only Stieglitz et al. (2000) has coupled a hydrology model of lateral flow to a carbon and nitrogen model to study the effects of climate and associated hydrologic change on carbon dynamics in the Imnavait Creek subcatchment (2.2 km2) of the Kuparuk river basin of Alaska.
 Heterogeneity in surface hydrology that affects carbon dynamics occurs at resolutions on the order of meters.
-Scaling this variability to resolutions considered by

-2 regional models represents a major challenge.
+Scaling this variability to resolutions considered by regional models represents a major challenge.

-Drainage and permafrost condition largely control the spatial extent and distribution of tundra 4 wetlands, and the production of CH4 (Christensen et al. 2004).
-Permafrost, its dynamics, and 5 disturbance are crucial in shaping the Arctic landscape and its heterogeneity, e.g. on the short 6 time-scale, thermokarst lakes can be formed as frozen soil water melts causing local subsidence 7 and flooding.
-However, depending on the groundwater level, permafrost degradation can also lead 8 9 to long-term regional surface drying, with surface water now able to infiltrate lower soil horizons and access groundwater.
-Increased drainage associated with permafrost degradation is largely 10 responsible for decreasing area of ponds on the Seward Peninsula of Alaska over the last 50 years 11 (Stow et al. 2004, Hinzeman et al. 2004).
-Sufficient representation of permafrost and soil drainage 12 will improve model predictions of the response of wetland carbon dynamics to current and future 13 patterns of climate change.
-Permafrost and active-layer dynamics are now being developed and 14 incorporated into regional models (Zhuang et al. 2001, 2003), but the coupling of these dynamics 15 to hydrological processes is rudimentary and needs greater sophistication.
-An important issue is 16 the fate of soil organic carbon that is exposed by the thawing of permafrost, an issue that is not 17 considered in most models and is difficult to represent at the scale of the pan-Arctic.
-Also, it is 18 clear that fire is currently an important disturbance in Siberian tundra and may increase in regional 19 extent, frequency and severity in the Arctic under warmer climate conditions, but is currently not 20 adequately represented in regional models.
-Increases in fire frequency have the potential to rapidly 21 release large quantities of soil carbon.
-22
+Drainage and permafrost condition largely control the spatial extent and distribution of tundra wetlands, and the production of CH_4 (Christensen et al. 2004).
+Permafrost, its dynamics, and disturbance are crucial in shaping the Arctic landscape and its heterogeneity, e.g., on the short time scale, thermokarst lakes can be formed as frozen soil water melts, causing local subsidence and flooding.
+However, depending on the groundwater level, permafrost degradation can also lead to long-term regional surface drying, with surface water now able to infiltrate lower soil horizons and access groundwater.
+Increased drainage associated with permafrost degradation is largely responsible for decreasing area of ponds on the Seward Peninsula of Alaska over the last 50 years (Stow et al. 2004, Hinzman et al. 2005).
+Sufficient representation of permafrost and soil drainage will improve model predictions of the response of wetland carbon dynamics to current and future patterns of climate change.
+Permafrost and active-layer dynamics are now being developed and incorporated into regional models (Zhuang et al. 2001, 2003), but the coupling of these dynamics to hydrological processes is rudimentary and needs greater sophistication.
+An important issue is the fate of soil organic carbon that is exposed by the thawing of permafrost, an issue that is not considered in most models and is difficult to represent at the scale of the pan-Arctic.
+Also, it is clear that fire is currently an important disturbance in Siberian tundra and may increase in regional extent, frequency, and severity in the Arctic under warmer climate conditions, but is currently not adequately represented in regional models.
+Increases in fire frequency have the potential to rapidly release large quantities of soil carbon.

-- 2 Terra and Aqua satellites and efforts to improve integration and coordination of these data within - public data archives will likely continue to improve satellite remote sensing capabilities for - 4 regional detection, monitoring and evaluation of pan-Arctic carbon cycle dynamics.
+The recent launch of multiple sensors onboard individual satellite platforms, such as NASA's EOS Terra and Aqua satellites, and efforts to improve integration and coordination of these data within public data archives will likely continue to improve satellite remote sensing capabilities for regional detection, monitoring and evaluation of pan-Arctic carbon cycle dynamics.